 The next claim will be used later in Section~\ref{sec:constructions} for constructing grain codes.

-\begin{claim} Suppose $\cC_{M}$ is a $t$-mineral-error-correcting code.
+\begin{claim} Suppose $\cC_{M}$ is a $t$-mineral-error-correcting code of length $n$.
 Let $\cC$ be the code that is the result of prepending an arbitrary bit to the beginning of every codeword in $\cC_{M}$.
-Then, $\cC$ is a $t$-grain-error-correcting code of size $2 |\cC_M|$. \end{claim}
+Then, $\cC$ is a length-$(n+1)$ $t$-grain-error-correcting code of size $2 |\cC_M|$. \end{claim}